silentwolfe/alx-pre_course/0x01-git/README.md

-This is program is made to create a new directory
+This program is made to create a new directory